xcore/proj_xtag2/doc/app_l1_jtag/usb-jtag.rst

 to indicate the product and vendor.
 The debugger firmware uses the PID and VID used by the bootloader, in order to avoid windows requiring multiple driver installations.
-The values of PID and VID are specified in Standard USB-DEBUG-1, in ``{\em USB boot loader description and standards}''.
+The values of PID and VID are specified in `Standard USB-DEBUG-1: USB enumeration details`_.

 Version numbers
 ---------------